 Did you know there are almost 1,600 official historians in the state of New York?
 That's because back in 1919, the New York state legislature mandated that every "city, town, or village" must have an official historian.
 It's a regulation that's unique among the 50 states, and basically unenforceable.
 Towns are not required to pay these record-keepers, who are appointed by a town mayor or manager.
 Municipalities that fail to find a volunteer are sent a strongly worded letter, but little else can be done.
 Most historians work part-time, but can be very helpful.

-View Records Online
+Links to View Records Online

 Birth records, 1847-1849, 1853-1917, bulk: 1866-1909